Red Hen Publications

 • • • •

-As I have stated in the second of the ‘Wizards and Muggles: a Social History’ essays, there are at least three clearly identifiable factions duking it out across the political landscape of the wizarding world today.
+As I have stated in the ‘Wizards and Muggles: Post-Seclusion’ essay, there are at least three clearly identifiable factions duking it out across the political landscape of the wizarding world by the end of the 20th century.
 Each of which is likely to have its own internal splinter groups.

 I think that Swythyv’s “Merlinists” (members of the Order of Merlin) must be something more like an elite Order than an actual political faction.
 They are probably as old as the Isolationists, in fact may be older if they claim that Merlin himself founded their Brotherhood.
 But since they are older, they went through their “transformation” process earlier.
 Their natural descendants are the current day Inclusionists.
 Much as it appears that the Supremacists are winning the hearts and minds of the descendants of the Isolationists.
 The Inclusionists are what the original Merlinists became.
 Merlin, after all, worked out in the open and held down a Muggle government office.
 Or what effectively was indistinguishable from such.